 Reach for this book when your child starts noticing physical differences or asks why people have different skin tones.
 Instead of the outdated 'colorblind' approach, this lyrical celebration teaches children that noticing and honoring our diverse rainbow of colors is a vital act of love and justice.
 It provides a beautiful framework for discussing identity with pride rather than hesitation.
 Through expressive digital art and rhythmic affirmations, the story moves from individual beauty to the collective power of multicultural communities.
 It connects skin color to heritage, joy, and the historical figures who fought for a fairer world.
 This is an essential tool for building a foundation of empathy and self-confidence in children aged 4 to 8, helping them see diversity as a strength to be celebrated.

 The book is safe to read cold, but parents should be ready to discuss the activists mentioned in the back matter, as older children will likely ask who they are.
-The parent may have heard their child say 'Why is that person's skin brown?' or 'I don't like my skin,' and wants to move beyond 'we are all the same' to 'we are all different and that is wonderful.'
+The parent may have heard their child say 'Why is that person's skin brown?' and wants to move beyond 'we are all the same' to 'we are all different and that is wonderful.'

 For a 4-year-old, this is a beautiful book about colors and friendship.
 For a 7 or 8-year-old, it is a starting point for deeper conversations about history, civil rights, and how to be an ally.

-Unlike many books that focus only on the 'rainbow' aspect of skin, this book explicitly connects seeing color to the pursuit of justice, making it a rare bridge between a beauty-standard book and a social justice primer.
+Unlike many books that celebrate diverse skin tones, this book explicitly connects the recognition of different skin colors to the pursuit of justice, making it a rare bridge between a beauty-standard book and a social justice primer. ```

 This is a lyrical concept book and affirmation that moves from the individual to the global.
 It begins by celebrating various skin tones using rich, appreciative imagery.
 It then transitions into the importance of 'seeing color' as a way to honor people's histories and experiences, concluding with a call to action for justice and unity.
 The back matter includes brief biographies of activists.